 debt – money owed by a property to entities other than the owner; typically, this is the mortgage, but may include other obligations (mezzanine loan, taxes, etc.)

 DCR - debt coverage ratio/DSCR - debt service coverage ratio – the ratio of net operating income to annual debt payments; obviously, lenders want the property cash flow to be higher than the debt payments; generally lenders require DCR/DSCR to be 1.2 or higher; = NOI ÷ debt payment

 debt service - Cash required during a given period for the repayment of interest and principal on a debt.
 Monthly mortgage payments are a good example of debt service.

-Hotel industry example: PKF Hospitality Research predicts the number of full-service U.S. hotels lacking the cash flow needed to pay their debt will increase by 25 percent in 2009.
+Hotel industry example: PKF Hospitality Research predicts the number of full-service U.S. hotels lacking the cash flow needed to pay their debt will increase by 25% in 2009.

 default - 1.
 The failure to pay interest or principal promptly when due.
 Default occurs when a debtor is unable to meet the legal obligation of debt repayment.
 Borrowers may default when they’re unable to make the required payment or are unwilling to honor the debt.
 Defaulting on a debt obligation can place a company or individual in financial trouble.
 The lender will see a default as a sign the borrower isn’t likely to make future payments.

 2. The failure to perform on a futures contract as required by an exchange.
 Defaulting on a futures contract occurs when one party doesn’t fulfill the obligations set forth by the agreement.
 The default usually involves not settling the contract by the required date.
 A person in the short position will default if he fails to deliver the goods at the end of the contract.
 The long position defaults when payment isn’t provided by the settlement date.